 - This review contains affiliate links.
 Read more here.

 Why choose between your two favorite dog breeds when you can enjoy the qualities of both in one fluffy friend?
-The goldendoodle is an adorable hybrid of the golden retriever and poodle, known for his friendly disposition, intelligence, and affection for his family.
+Goldendoodles are an adorable hybrid of the Golden Retriever and Poodle, known for their friendly disposition, intelligence, and affection for their family.

 Nutro Wholesome Essentials Small Breed Adult Dry Food